ESCUCHA EL POST

 Finding the right shade of foundation was made easier with the help of artificial intelligence.
 The process starts at the store where a handheld colorimeter is used to assess one’s skin tone.
 The information is then passed on to a computer and further sent to a machine that would mix the foundation for you.

 Clinical results at home

 Dermaceuticals combine science and innovation to deliver clinical results in the comfort of one’s home.
 Each skincare product is targeted to address specific concerns such as removal of fine lines and minimizing pores without the hassle of dropping by at a derma clinic.
-According to Dr. Brandt, the result may take longer than having surgery to fix a problem area, but it is more safe, cost-effective, and beneficial in the long term.
+According to Dr. Brandt, the result may take longer than having surgery to fix a problem area, but it is safer, more cost-effective, and beneficial in the long term.

 Try it on virtual apps

 Much like make-up games for smartphones, virtual apps allow consumers to try on different shades of lipstick and eyeshadows through kiosks and smartphones.
 The app detects where your lips and eyes are and puts on the cosmetic of your choice.
-The app can also provide virtual makeup tutorials for newbies and match colors based on your skin tone.
+The app can also provide virtual makeup tutorials for newbies and match colors based on their skin tone.

 Since the smart mirror is an app, it may not provide you with accurate information.
 This may influence its assessment by bad lighting, which may cause an incorrect analysis prompting you to buy products that do not suit your skin type.
 I personally just stick with my lighted vanity mirror and try to use it with a lot of natural light coming into the room so I have a realistic view of my skin.

 Here comes the smart mirror.
 It takes a photo of your skin every time you log in and provides an assessment based on it.
 It can detect wrinkles, fine lines, pores, and red spots that can help you determine which skincare products will suit you the best.